 The immediate procedure introduced by Decree Law 113/2018 has been repealed by Decree Law 130/2020 and incorporated, with some changes, in the 5 days accelerated procedure, now ruled by Article 28-bis (1) b) applicable where the applicant:

 - Is subject to investigation for crimes which may trigger exclusion from international protection, and the Grounds for Detention in a CPR apply;

-- Has been convicted, including by a non-definitive judgment, of crimes which may trigger exclusion from international protection.
+- Has been convicted, including by a non-definitive judgement, of crimes which may trigger exclusion from international protection.

 Under the immediate procedure, the Questura promptly notifies the Territorial Commission, which “immediately” proceeds to an interview with the asylum seeker and takes a decision accepting or rejecting the application.
 The law does not longer provide for the possibility for the Territorial Commission to suspend the decision.